-When is Fall in France?
+Fall in France

-Paris is not as green a city as London, but its major parks and gardens become a riot of color in the fall.
+Paris is not as green as London, but its major parks and gardens become a riot of color in the fall.
 Particularly good are the Bois de Boulogne and the more out-of-the-way Parc des Buttes-Chaumont in the 19th Arrondissement.

-Strasbourg in Alsace has a Germanic climate.
-While it’s a large city, there are many trees, parks, and gardens that reflect the autumn colors.
+Strasbourg is in Alsace and while it’s a large city, there are many trees, parks, and gardens that reflect the autumn colors.
 A great fall activity is taking an evening stroll through La Petite France, gazing down at the canals that wind their slow way through the city.
 Cap the evening with a hearty, belly-warming Alsatian stew and a mug of frosty biere.

-The Loire Valley is a great place to visit in autumn when the crowds have disappeared.
-Not only can you see splendid leaves changing colors for fall, but you can see them against a backdrop of elegant châteaux.
-There are some top gardens to see here, some attached to châteaux; others a labour of love for the owners.
-The crisp weather in fall here is a fine complement to the lively Loire Valley white wines.
+The Loire Valley is a great place to visit in the fall when the crowds have lessened.
+Not only can you see splendid leaves changing colors, but you can see them against a backdrop of elegant chateaux.
+There are some top gardens to see here.
+Some are attached to chateaux and others a labor of love for the owners.
+The crisp weather is a fine complement to the lively Loire Valley white wines.

-- And for a truly magnificent experience, drive through the Forêt Domaniale de Boulogne to reach Chambord, the big daddy of all the châteaux.
-François I built it as his hunting lodge so the park surrounding it is the largest walled game reserve in Europe.
-As you can imagine, the fall, when most visitors have gone, is truly spectacular.
+- And for a truly magnificent experience, drive through the Foret Domaniale de Boulogne to reach Chambord, the big daddy of all the chateaux.
+Francois I built it as his hunting lodge, so the park surrounding it is the largest walled game reserve in Europe.
+As you can imagine, the fall, when most visitors have gone, is a riot of spectacular color.

 Limoux, a lovely southern wine city, has vineyards turning splendid shades of gold and burnt orange.
-Since this is also harvest time, it's a great time to visit the home to the world's true first sparkling wine.
+Since this is also harvest time, it's a great moment to visit the home to the world's true first sparkling wine.

 And talking of vineyards, don’t miss the countryside of Champagne.
 Base yourself in Reims and start your vineyard tour with a visit to one of the Champagne houses before exploring more attractions in the Champagne capital.

-Montségur, nestled close to the high peaks of the Pyrenees, is an ideal spot for viewing the fall colors.
-The autumn leaves come to life this time of year, and there are few better vantage points on earth than the top of Mount Pog, home to Montségur Château and overlooking the quaint village.
+Montsegur, nestled close to the high peaks of the Pyrenees, is an ideal spot for viewing the fall colors.
+The autumn leaves come to life this time of year, and there are few better vantage points on Earth than the top of Mount Pog, home to Montsegur Chateau and overlooking the quaint village.

-Things to do in autumn
+Things to Do in Autumn

-Rent a car and meander aimlessly into the countryside where there is no shortage of forests and trees.
+- Rent a car and meander aimlessly into the countryside where there is no shortage of forests and trees.